Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Attunement of the Warp**

-    You have :d20-adv: **Advantage** on Dexterity (Stealth) check against Abberations.
+    Abberation-type creatures has :d20-disadv: **Disadvantage** on their Passive Perception to know your location.

 - **Bonus Cantrip**

-    You learn a cantrip of your choice from either the warlock spell list.
+    You learn a cantrip of your choice from either the Warlock spell list.
 Constitution is your spellcasting ability.

 - **1st-level spell**

-    You learn a 1st-level spell from either the warlock spell list.
+    You learn a 1st-level spell from either the Warlock spell list.
 Once you cast it, you must finish a short or long rest before you can cast it again.
 Constitution is your spellcasting ability.

     - When you cast the 1st-level spell, you can expend one of your Hit Dice and roll it.

         - If you roll an even number, you gain a number of temporary Hit Points equal to the number rolled.
         - If you roll an odd number, one random creature within 30 feet of you (excluding you) takes force damage equal to the number rolled.

-### War Caster^HB^
+### War Caster

 *4th-level Feat*

 **Prerequisite:** Spellcasting/Pact Magic feature